 HVPAA is partnering with the Health Research & Educational Trust (HRET) of the American Hospital Association to co-direct the Architecture of High Value Health Care Conference on Sept.
 21-23 at the Baltimore Convention Center.
 HVPAA has been awarded a 3-year AHRQ conference grant, which will help support the meeting and provide travel stipends for the Future Leader Program house staff.

 The mission of the annual conference is to share leading practices and provide immersive skill-building experience around value-based care.
 Multiple plenary abstract presentation sessions are designed to broadly advance initiatives that have improved health care quality and safety while reducing costs of care for patients, investigate outcomes to ensure that practice refinement maintains or improves diagnostic or therapeutic efficacy, and determine the best methodologies to improve the value of care providers deliver.
-Any medical center may submit an abstract to be considered for podium or poster presentation, and we received >200 abstracts from 58 academic centers for the 2018 meeting.
-Podium abstract acceptance notices will be distributed and conference registration will open on Friday, June 15th.
-Poster acceptances will be sent on Monday, June 18th.

 Abstract submission categories